Tetsuko Kuroyanagi: Career

 After voicing Lady Penelope in the Thunderbirds TV series, Kuroyanagi first became well known in 1975 when she established her afternoon television program Tetsuko's Room (徹子の部屋, Tetsuko no Heya), which was the first talk show on Japanese television.
 The show was broadcast by the private television channel TV Asahi, and featured Kuroyanagi's discussions with celebrities from various fields, including television, sport and politics.
 Tetsuko's Room was very successful, and Kuroyanagi started to be referred to as a "phenomenon" in Japan, in contradiction to the image of "servile" and "wifely" women on Japanese television".
 Statistics show that, by the early 1990s, Kuroyanagi had interviewed over two thousand Japanese and foreign guests.
 It is acknowledged that her warmness as an interviewer and skilled art of talking is a factor that made the TV program live long.
 She is also familiar to Japanese audiences with her regular appearance on the television quiz show "World Mysteries".

 1981 marked a turning point in her career, as Kuroyanagi published her children book Totto-Chan: The Little Girl at the Window, in which Kuroyanagi wrote about the values of the unconventional education that she received at Tomoe Gakuen elementary school during World War II, and her teacher Sosaku Kobayashi.
 The book is considered her childhood memoir, and upon release, it became the bestselling book in Japanese history.
 The book was first translated to English in 1984 by Dorothy Britton, and it was published in more than 30 countries.
+42 years later, in 2023, she published a sequel covering her life after the first book, including her experiences during World War II and her early career.